VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/upload_model_from_local.md

 ```shell
 python -m deploy
 ```
-Alternatively, if you already have deployed a model before, you can pass in the model id and version to the script:
+Alternatively, if you already have deployed a model to the registry before, you can pass in the model ID and version (optional) to the script so it can deploy it to the endpoint:
 ```shell
 python -m deploy 1562581944930140160 1
 ```